jlaire/3M/README.md

 position can be found by looking up trying every possible move and looking up the resulting position.
 Then simply pick the one giving the best result.

-This approach is feasible because the game has only some millions of positions.
+This approach is feasible because the game has only a few billion positions.

 The database is built using retrogade analysis, starting from the positions where the game is over and working backwards.
 One file is used per depth and